bhutadarashmi/Data-Analyst-Portfolio/README.md

 - Python: The Complete Python Bootcamp from Zero to Hero in Python

 ## Contact
 I am motivated to learn, grow, and excel in the IT industry.
-If you have any inquiries or opportunities, please feel free to reach out to me at [rashmirb@umich.edu].
+If you have any inquiries or opportunities, please feel free to reach out to me at [rashmirb@umich.edu]

 Thank you for visiting my portfolio!